 Mistake #8: Thinking stress in your life has no effect on your acne & not taking steps to reduce it

 It may not be an obvious correlation, but yes it’s true!
 Stress can be an acne trigger.
-How you ask?
+How?
 Well, when the sense of stress is present, it triggers our bodies to produce Cortisol.
-This byproduct is our body’s main line of defense in stressful situations.
+This byproduct is our body’s main line of defence in stressful situations.
 When Cortisol is produced, hormones are also created as a byproduct.
 Even under normal conditions of non-stress, Cortisol is being generated (and the hormones that come along with it).
 This is produced at a level that our bodies are able to handle.
 When the stress functions are activated, these hormones can be produced anywhere for 2 – 5 times as much.
 Thus resulting in a breeding ground for jawline acne and other breakouts.

 Sometimes stress isn’t avoidable.
 Things happen, and our bodies will react in the way it needs to in order to ensure its survival.
 These things happen and aren’t usually within our control.
 Take the time to really reflect on the thing you CAN control, whether it be school, work, home or other stressors.